Viki-coding/Guess-the-Flag-Quiz/README.md

 * https://www.youtube.com/watch?v=GfRgpXvqudM&t=23s 'How to create flag quiz game using html css and JavaScript | Flag Quiz App Front End With Salimi' code interpreted for structure of quiz game.
 * https://tabletomarkdown.com/convert-spreadsheet-to-markdown/ - Used to convert the excel spreadsheet used for evaluation to markdown table.
-* https://www.w3schools.com/howto/howto_js_toggle_hide_show.asp - Inspiration for Instruction & Intruction Box drop down section.
+* https://www.w3schools.com/howto/howto_js_toggle_hide_show.asp - Inspiration for Instruction & Instruction Box drop down section.
 *  https://www.youtube.com/watch?v=QU6z69P5BrU interpreted how to the quiz choose random questions from the list.
 *  https://www.w3schools.com/howto/howto_js_toggle_hide_show.asp - code interpreted from W3 schools for instructions button to toggle and display instructions.
 *  We gained some inspiration from the CI instruction videos for the 'Love Maths' site.